-The Accessibility Standards for the Built Environment was the last standard to become law and is also part of the IASR.
-The County is committed to identifying, removing and preventing barriers in public buildings and spaces by making sure that major changes to existing features do not create any new barriers.
+The County is committed to identifying, removing and preventing barriers in public buildings and spaces by making sure that new construction and major changes to existing features do not create any new barriers.

 As a large public sector organization, the Design of Public Spaces Standard only applies to new construction and planned redevelopment on or after January 1, 2016.